yiteng-xu/yitengxu/content/about/pub.md

     date_start: '2024-06-17'
     date_end: '2024-06-21'
     description: |2-
-        We propose a unified framework to make full use of the prior knowledge and explore the inherent features in the data itself for generalized human-centric point cloud video understanding, with benchmarks in any 3D perception tasks, such as segmentation, detection, action recognition, etc.
+        We propose a unified framework to make full use of the prior knowledge and explore the inherent features in the data itself for generalized human-centric point cloud video understanding.
   - title: Human-centric scene understanding for 3d large-scale scenarios
     company: Accepted by ICCV2023
     company_url: ''